OmerKhan24/Currency-Calculator/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE License- see the [LICENSE.md](https://github.com/OmerKhan24/Currency-Calculator/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License- see the [LICENSE.md](https://github.com/OmerKhan24/Currency-Calculator/blob/main/LICENSE) file for details.

   Feel free to contribute, report issues, or suggest improvements!